Frequently Asked Questions

 What if I don’t have my employer’s phone number or address?

-We require you to provide your employer's name and business phone number.
-You're not required to provide the address on our site, though.
+Most lenders require you to provide your employer’s name and business phone number before they offer you a loan.
+You’re not required to provide the address on our site, though.

 Is your site secure?

 We use 256-bit encryption from Norton Secured powered by Symantec as well as McAfee Secure to scan our site daily for malicious software.

 What are the terms and details of my loan?

 Because we aren’t a lender, that information isn’t available to us.
 If you are able to find a lender, upon submission of your information, they will send you all the terms and conditions of your loan offer.
 It should include the interest rate, dates for repayment, finance charges, and more.
 Different lenders offer different kinds of loans with different details.
 Remember, you have a choice whether or not you want to accept the loan offer.
 If you don’t agree to the terms, you can decline the loan offer and resubmit to find another lender.

 How do I qualify?
 Is having bad or no credit OK?